ankit18singh/ankit18singh/README.md

 #### About me:
 I am an experienced fullstack developer and a UI/UX enthusiast from Pune(MH), India who love solving day to day problems using web and mobile based solutions.

 A deep interest in Healthcare, Finanace and Education domain, I have helped many small clients and early stage startups build amazing products which are used by a large audience around the world.

-Found myself comfortable speaking English, Spanish.

 I can help you solve your problems using:
 - **Backend**: Java, Groovy on Grails, Node, Python